HIGH SCHOOL COUNSELING BULLETIN

 REGISTER FOR ACT TESTS HERE

-For parking and other test-day information, please visit the High School website.
+For parking and other test-day information, please see High School News on the Mt.
+Lebanon High School website.

 Contact Mr. Rolf Briegel (SAT Center Supervisor) via email with questions or concerns.